utkusarioglu/wordpress-react-typescript/API.md

 ### wrt production [options] [command]

 Api for controlling production side for your project.
-This api mostly consists of placeholder scripts which you can alter to easily communicate with your production environment.
+This api mostly consists of placeholder scripts which you can alter to create an intuitive access to your production files and settings.

-This repo was written with the assumption that after the development is complete, the WordPress theme and data created will be running on a traditional environment with no containers, no orchestration and just a single instance.
+This repo was written with the assumption that after the development is complete, the WordPress theme and the sql data created will be running on a traditional environment with no containers, no orchestration and just a single instance.
 So, the api was designed to account for pulling and pushing uploads, theme, and other components of the WordPress production in pieces.

-A Docker push endpoint for wp and db images could be easily included in this repo.
+Though I see no reason why this repo could not be adapted to service a more scalable architecture.
+A Docker / Kubernetes push endpoint for images could be easily included in this repo.
 If you get to that before I do, you are very much welcome to send a PR.

 | Command | Action                                          |
 | ------- | ----------------------------------------------- |